relevant-ai/RelevantCardsDocumentation/DOCS.md

 `card` is the input of the load function.
 This variable has some special powers, as you'll see in The `card` Variable section. **TODO: LINK THIS**.

 The return of the `load` closure is the visible content of the card, which must be an array of arrays.
-The outer array represents the horizontal slides of the card, and each of the inner arrays represent the *templates* that make up each slide (banners, rounded profile image, title+body description, footer, etc).
+The outer array represents the horizontal slides of the card, and each of the inner arrays represent the *templates* that make up each slide (such as banners, rounded profile image, title+body description, footer, etc).
 Most templates follow the form below:

 ```swift
 //...